HanaTensor/0sm-skills/tomonaga.md

          motion as kinematic inevitability; v×a≠0 is its concrete expression.
          WHY the geodesic curves (and the magnitude of curvature):
          --> OPEN TASK (item viii)
+      ↓
+    #50: Phase-staggered oscillator picture — angular momentum is a
+         COLLECTIVE EMERGENT property; Thomas precession is the relativistic WINDOW making it observable, not the generator.
+         Chirality χ = sign(da/dt) is the Lorentz-invariant seed. v⊥a is confirmed to follow from arc-curvature of geodesic (citing #49 as established input).

+---

+## 0.1 Paper #50: The Deeper Resolution

+Paper #50 ("Rotation from Scalar Oscillation," companion to #49) directly addresses the question that the development chain from #10 to #49 left as an open task: how does a system of purely SCALAR (linear) oscillators produce angular momentum, and what is the physical origin of the condition v⊥a?

+### The phase-staggered oscillator picture

+Consider n radial oscillation axes, uniformly distributed in angle, with oscillation amplitude P_k(a) = cos(a - b_k), where b_k = kπ/n.
+Each oscillator moves strictly along its own radial axis — no circular motion at any individual level.
+Nevertheless, as the global phase parameter a increases, the locus of maximum amplitude sweeps around the unit circle: an emergent rotation from purely linear constituents.

+The centroid of all oscillators traces a circle of radius 1/2 — not approximately, but exactly in the continuum limit.
+This 1/2 radius is the SAME constraint as the AM-GM energy floor E₀/2 established in #46: both follow from cos²θ + sin²θ = 1 under the AM-GM inequality.

+### The revised role of Thomas precession (#50 Section 5 "Remark")

+This is the key conceptual shift established in #50:

+  OLD picture (implicit in #10→#49):
+    Thomas precession GENERATES angular momentum.

+  NEW picture (#50):
+    Angular momentum exists as a TOPOLOGICAL INVARIANT of the S¹ phase flow, independently of any relativistic correction.
+    Thomas precession is the RELATIVISTIC WINDOW through which this topologically existing angular momentum becomes observable in the lab.

+  Specifically (#50 Section 7.1, item 4):
+    "Thomas precession provides the relativistic geometric correction through which the phase-space rotation becomes observable in the laboratory frame.
+    It does not generate the circular structure — that structure exists at the topological level of the S¹ phase flow independently of any relativistic correction — but it quantifies the physical scale of the phase stagger δb = π/n in terms of v_ZB, and it accounts for the accumulation of a_e per internal cycle."

+  In the Newtonian limit (v_ZB/c → 0):
+    - Topological structure SURVIVES: the S¹ phase flow, chirality χ, 4π periodicity all remain
+    - Relativistic quantification DISAPPEARS: Ω_T → 0, a_e → 0,
+      phase stagger becomes unmeasurable externally

+### Why v⊥a: the chirality connection

+Paper #50 explicitly cites #49 for the v×a≠0 derivation and provides the clearest statement of its origin (#50 Series Context, L.41-46):

+  "This is why Ω_T ≠ 0 for a purely linear 1D oscillator in the 0-Sphere
+  Model: NOT because linear motion alone generates angular momentum (it does not; for a pendulum v ∥ a → Ω_T = 0), but because the arc-connected geodesic topology gives v ⊥ a via geometric curvature."

+The deeper origin is chirality: χ = sign(da/dt), the orientation of the phase flow on S¹.
+When the thermal geodesic is traversed forward (A→B), da/dt > 0 and the curvature of the arc enforces a transverse acceleration component.
+This is the SAME geometric fact as v⊥a, viewed from the level of the phase flow rather than the instantaneous velocity vectors.

+### Chirality χ = sign(da/dt): Lorentz-invariant seed

+#50 defines:

+    χ = sign(da/dt) = orientation of phase flow on S¹ = winding number sign of the directed geodesic = classified by π₁(S¹) = ℤ

+  χ = +1: forward geodesic A→B, Kernel A dominant, CCW rotation in yz-plane
+          → electron, h = +1/2
+  χ = -1: backward geodesic B→A, Kernel B dominant, CW rotation in yz-plane
+          → positron, h = -1/2

+χ is Lorentz invariant (Lorentz boosts preserve the orientation of directed curves).
+Helicity h is the frame-dependent projection of χ onto the propagation axis; it flips when an observer overtakes the particle.

+The electron/positron distinction arises from the traversal direction, not from any pre-assigned quantum number or charge.

+### The three faces of 1/2 (#50 Section 7.4 — answering #47's open question)

+Paper #47 identified three independent occurrences of 1/2 in the 0-Sphere framework and predicted that their common geometric origin would be examined in a future paper.
+Paper #50 provides that answer:

+  (1) GEOMETRIC: centroid radius = 1/2
+      The centroid of the phase-staggered array traces a circle of radius exactly 1/2.
+Same as the AM-GM energy floor: cos⁴θ + sin⁴θ ≥ E₀/2.

+  (2) KINEMATIC: Thomas precession coefficient 1/2
+      Ω_T ≈ (1/2)(v/c²) × a.
+Without this factor, predicted spin-orbit
+      splitting of hydrogen would be twice the observed value.

+  (3) TOPOLOGICAL: spin quantum number s = 1/2 (4π holonomy)
+      A spinor returns to its original value only after 4π rotation, not 2π.
+The π-periodicity of the oscillation axis space generates this 4π spinorial holonomy.

+  Common root: all three reflect the constraint cos²θ + sin²θ = 1 under AM-GM, which simultaneously:
+    → prevents centroid from collapsing to origin (geometric 1/2) → halves effective angular velocity via Thomas mechanism (kinematic 1/2) → imposes π-periodicity of axis space → 4π holonomy (topological 1/2)

+### 4 Dirac spinor components = χ × spin = 2 × 2

+The four Dirac spinor components correspond exactly to: χ ∈ {+1, −1}  (chirality: geodesic direction → electron/positron) × spin ∈ {+1/2, −1/2}  (internal angular momentum from arc-curvature)
+  = 4 states

 ---